Temple Emanu-El’s weekly seminar on Talmud examines

-All are welcome to join the class at any time during the year — both newcomers to Judaic studies and those who have long been studying.
-Classes meet Wednesdays, starting October 2, 2013, and continuing through June 25, 2013, from 6 PM to 7 PM.
+There is no charge for this class.
+All are welcome to join at any time during the year — both newcomers to Judaic studies and those who have long been studying.
+Classes meet Wednesdays, starting September 7, 2016, and continue through June 28, 2017, from 6:15 PM to 7:15 PM.
 Participants should enter at the Marvin and Elisabeth Cassell Community House (One East 65th Street).
+Come when you can and when you wish.

 For more information, contact the Temple Office.